simplajs/simpla/README.md

 <br/>

 Simpla is a collection of new, editable HTML elements.
-Use them in your code, then edit their content permanently on your site.
+Use them in your code, then edit their content permanently on your site anytime.
 They look like this:

 ```html
 <simpla-text sid="text"></simpla-text>